ansible-collections/community.dns/docs/docsite/rst/hetzner_guide.rst

           values {{ item.value | join(', ') }}
       loop: result.sets

-Finally you can query all records for a zone:
+Finally you can query all record sets for a zone:

 .. code-block:: yaml+jinja